YuanWenqing/springboot-support/README.md

 # springboot-support
-some extension and support for spring boot
+some extended supports for SpringBoot

 ## multi-datasource